borjagreguero/climada_coastal_hazards_module/README.md

 Climada - Coastal Hazards Module
 ====================================================================

-# climada_coastal
+# General information on climada - coastal
-additional features for assessing risk in coastal areas (for core climada) See ~/docs for documentation.
+This module adds features to the core climada for assessing risk in coastal areas (for core climada).

+See ~/docs for documentation.

 In order to grant core climada access to this additional modules, create a folder 'modules' in the core climada folder and copy/move the module climada_coastal into climada/modules, without 'climada_' in the filename.

 Climada sources all modules' code upon startup.
 See core climada documentation.
 See climada/docs/climada_manual.pdf to get started with core climada and '~/docs/manual_climada_coastal_hazards.docx' to start with climada-coastal.

-copyright (c) 2018, Borja G. Reguero, borjagreguero@gmail.com, all rights reserved.
+Copyright (c) 2018, Borja G. Reguero, borjagreguero@gmail.com, all rights reserved.

 Author: Borja G. Reguero - borjagreguero@gmail.com - University of California, Santa Cruz
 Co-Author: David N. Bresch, david.bresch@gmail.com